P398 ‘Increasing access to BSC Data’

 The First Workgroup meeting took place on 16 January 2020 at Elexon’s offices.
 The Workgroup established the principles for how the BSC should facilitate Open Data.
 The Papers shared with the Workgroup before the meeting are below.
 In addition the following links were provided to the Workgroup for further information:

 - The Ofgem, data and cyber security webpages

 - The early draft of Data Best Practice Guidance, developed between Ofgem and the Energy Systems Catapult (ESC)

 - The Modernising Energy Data website – this is a new experimental website whereby industry parties will be able to publish what they’re working on with regards to data – we are the organisation outside of Ofgem to contribute to the site.

-The Second Workgroup occurred on 30 March 2020 – the meeting documents are below.
-This Meeting finalised the solution and after discussing it from end-to-end.
-We also agreed the Business Requirements and resolved some outstanding legal queries.
+The second Workgroup occurred on 30 March 2020, the meeting documents are below.
+This Meeting finalised the solution.
+The Business Requirements we also agreed and we resolved some outstanding legal queries.

 The third Workgroup meeting was on 18 August 2020.
 The Workgroup agreed the draft legal text and consultation content.

-The Assessment Phase consultation was issued on 24 August 2020 until 14 September 2020.
+The Assessment Phase consultation was issued on 24 August 2020 and ran until 14 September 2020.

 The final Workgroup meeting was held on 25 September 2020 to discuss consultation responses and make their final recommendations to the BSC Panel.

 The P398 Assessment Report was presented to the Panel at its meeting on 8 October 2020 (Panel 307/07).
 The BSC Panel initially agreed unanimously that P398 will better facilitate Applicable BSC Objective (c) compared to the current baseline.
 The Panel initially recommended P398 should be approved and sent to Ofgem for decision (not a Self-Governance Modification Proposal).